Fooderies in Wells

 o You will find lots more choices along the way.
 Plenty of benches and places to stop and eat in our natural harbour and the most amazing wildlife for entertainment.

 o The White Horse, Brancaster.
 Really great Sunday Lunch and amazing sea food restaurant with a large terrace over looking the marsh and creaks at Brancaster

 o The Hero, Burnham Overy Staithes.
 A 7 mile walk from AnchorageWells and a favourite of ours.
 The bus stops right outside and one of my favourite walks in Norfolk - there is a map of this one in your room.

-o The Anchor at Morston - my 3rd favourite Sunday lunch on our coast (this means it was really good) and pick up tickets for the Seal trips.
+o The Anchor at Morston - currently closed, the chef has gone to the Red Lion in Stiffkey which was one of my favourite Sunday lunch on our coast (this means it was really good).
+Tickets for the Seal trips may have moved to Morston Harbour.
 This is about 7 miles from AnchorageWells and you can get the bus back.

 o The Red Lion in Stiffkey.
 Traditional pub and does a nice Sunday Roast.
 4 miles walk from AnchorageWells.
-Closed on Weds, apparently
+Might be Closed on Weds.

-o Chinese takaway in Burnham Market (please dont bring back to the B&B as it is lovely but contains a lot of fish)
+o Chinese takaway in Burnham Market (please dont bring back to the house as it is lovely but contains a lot of fish)

-o Indian Restaurant and takeaway - Taste of India in Holt or Labone in Sheringham
+o Indian Restaurant - Taste of India in Holt or Labone in Sheringham

 o Warham, The Three Horseshoes. https://warhamhorseshoes.co.uk/ Large garden with a great outdoor bar and marquee, traditional pub food and the best selection of pies we have seen in a pub.
 Just over an hours walk from AnchorageWells.
 Worth a visit to the roman camp up the lane oposite the pub.